knkrn5/Programming-Concepts/Other Concepts/docker/docker.md

         # 🚪OPTIONAL, Expose the port your app runs on
         EXPOSE 3000
-        # This is just *metadata* for documentation — it does not actually bind the port.
+        # This is just *metadata* for documentation — it does not actually bind the port. but it is a good practice and helps tools and team members understand what this application is doing

         # 🚀 Start the application
         CMD <command> # This lets us define the default program that is run once we start the container based on this image.
 Each Dockerfile only has one CMD, and only the last CMD instance is respected when multiple exist.